 STUDENT LEADERSHIP ORGANIZATIONS

-Economics/Entrepreneurship students who want to participate in a leadership organization can choose Future Business Leaders of America (FBLA) or DECA.
+Economics/Entrepreneurship students who want to participate in a leadership organization choose between the following organization, depending on what is available at their school:

 - National Entrepreneurship WeekUSA!